-F. Nested Loops
+4.6 Nested Loops

 When choosing a new password, the program should determine if it is a legitimately strong password.
 In our example, with the help of nested loops, we will write code to validate the password strength.
-The restrictions that define the level of strength of passwords are arbitrary.
-In this example, we make a strength requirement that the password must be at least eight characters long, and must include at least one uppercase and one lowercase letter, and one digit.
+The restrictions that define the level of strength of passwords is arbitrary.
+In this example, we make a strength requirement that the password must be at least eight characters long, and must include at least one uppercase and one lowercase letter, one digit, and one visible non-alphanumeric character.
 In addition, it must contain at least one string of at least four letters long.
 Again, failing to write this piece of code in the program correctly may result in accepting weak and vulnerable passwords.
-One variation of such implementation is presented in Fig. 4.